Almost all nutrition advice recommends eating more fruits and vegetables.

-Almost all nutrition advice recommends including and increasing fruits and vegetables in our diets.
-Treatment of several chronic diseases including diabetes, hypertension, high cholesterol, heart disease, and cancers.
+Nutrition experts recommend fruits and vegetables in the treatment and prevention of several chronic diseases – diabetes, hypertension, high cholesterol, heart disease, and cancers.
 The greatest health benefits have been attributed to the green leafy, yellow/orange, citrus and cruciferous varieties.

-They defined “powerhouse fruits and vegetables” as those highest in nutrients, specifically the minerals potassium, calcium, iron and zinc and vitamins A,B,C, D, E and K. They looked at the percent daily value of these nutrients per 100 grams ( 3.5 ounces) of each food.
+They defined “powerhouse fruits and vegetables” as those highest in nutrients, specifically the minerals potassium, calcium, iron and zinc and vitamins A,B,C, D, E and K. They looked at the percent daily value (DV) of these nutrients per 100 grams ( 3.5 ounces) of each food.

 So, besides the fact that fruits and vegetables taste good, here is another good reason to eat them.